damianoognissanti/bbl/README.md

 Before you do this though you must make sure you have all dependencies needed to compile your kernel installed: https://www.kernel.org/doc/html/v4.13/process/changes.html

-What you basically need to do is:
+What you need to do is basically:
-1) Download the source code of the kernel, extract it and enter the folder.
+1) Download the source code from https://www.kernel.org, extract it and move into the folder.
 2) Go to the part of the LFS-page stating "Be sure to enable/disable/set the following features or the system might not work correctly or boot at all" and do what it says.
-3) If you have an NVME SSD you have to enable it here (how to do this is mentioned on the LFS-page).
+3) If you have an NVME SSD you have to enable it here (how this is done is mentioned on the LFS-page).
 4) If you use btrfs, like me, you have to enable it by going to `File systems  --->` in the `menuconfig` and setting it, i.e., making sure it says `<*> Btrfs filesystem`.
 5) You will have to enable other stuff such as sound, graphics, networking, etc. But you can recompile the kernel later and skip this step the first time you do this (if you keep your kernel folder you will only compile the parts you add and not the whole thing, so it won't take long).
 6) Run `make ARCH=x86_64 -jN` where N is the number of cores you wish to use for compilation.